Are you giving yourself a chance of a bullseye?

 Review your goals first thing in the morning every day.
 Say your big picture goal out loud, then review your action plan for the day.
 This should only take a few minutes.
-At the end of each day, review how the day went, and set goals and actions for the next day.
+At the end of each day, review how the day went, and set goals and actions for the following day.

 On Friday, or during the weekend, review the week and set goals and actions for the next week.

-Once per month, meet with a small group of people you trust to review what you’re doing, where you’re headed, what you’ll do in the next month, and get ideas for how you can achieve more and shake off any nagging hassles.
+Once per month, meet with a small group of people you trust to review what you're currently doing, where you're headed, what you'll do in the next month, and get ideas for how you can achieve more and shake off any nagging hassles.